 What if one person's application is missing something (such as a copy of a birth certificate)?
 USCIS will send the entire package back to you if you have sent in only one check.
 That will delay the process for everyone.
 With separate checks, USCIS is more likely to start the process rolling for most of the family members and perhaps merely send a letter regarding the mistake or missing item.

-It is possible to apply for a "fee waiver" from USCIS, unless you are in a category of applicants that can be found inadmissible based on likelihood of becoming a "public charge" (requiring need-based public assistance or welfare).
+You will definitely not be allowed to apply for a fee waiver if you are in a category of applicants that can be found inadmissible based on likelihood of becoming a "public charge" (requiring need-based public assistance or welfare).
 Assuming you're in another category, see for instructions the USCIS information on filing a fee waiver.
 There is, for example, a fee waiver to applicants for naturalized U.S. citizenship.